tum-pbs/pbdl-book/physgrad-discuss.md

 ## Summary

-% DP basic, generic,
-% PGs higher order, custom inverse , chain PDE & NN together
-% HIG more generic, numerical inversion , joint physics & NN

-xxx old xxx

-%In a way, the learning via physical gradients provide the tightest possible coupling of physics and NNs: the full non-linear process of the PDE model directly steers the optimization of the NN.

-PG old: Naturally, this comes at a cost - invertible simulators are more difficult to build (and less common) than the first-order gradients from deep learning and adjoint optimizations.
-Nonetheless, if they're available, invertible simulators can speed up convergence, and yield models that have an inherently better performance.
-Thus, once trained, these models can give a performance that we simply can't obtain by, e.g., training longer with a simpler approach.
-So, if we plan to evaluate these models often (e.g., ship them in an application), this increased one-time cost can pay off in the long run.
+To summarize, the physical gradients showed the importance of the inversion.
+Even when it is only done for the physics simulation component, it can substantially improve the learning process.
+When we can employ a custom inverse solver, we can often do even better.
+These methods employed higher-order information.

+✅ Pro PG:
+- Very accurate "gradient" information for physical simulations.
+- Often strongly improved convergence and model performance.

+❌ Con PG:
+- Requires inverse simulators (at least local ones).
+- Less wide-spread availability than, e.g., differentiable physics simulators.

 ---

+The HIGs on the other hand, go back to first order information in the form of Jacobians.
+They showed how useful the inversion can be even without any higher order terms.
+At the same time, they make use of a combined inversion of NN and physics, taking into account all samples of a mini-batch.

 ✅ Pro HIG:
 - Robustly addresses scaling issues, jointly for physical models and NN.
 - Improved convergence and model performance.

 ❌ Con HIG:
-- Requires SVD
+- Requires an SVD for potentially large Jacobian matrix.
-- mem req
+- This can also lead to significant memory requirements.

 ---

-✅ Pro PG:
-- Very accurate "gradient" information for physical simulations.
-- Strongly improved convergence and model performance.

-❌ Con PG:
-- Requires inverse simulators (at least local ones).
-- Less wide-spread availability than, e.g., differentiable physics simulators.
+In both cases, the resulting models can give a performance that we simply can't obtain by, e.g., training longer with a simpler DP or supervised approach.
+So, if we plan to evaluate these models often, e.g., shipping them in an application, this increased one-time cost can pay off in the long run.

+xxx TODO, connect to uncert. chapter xxx

+% DP basic, generic,
+% PGs higher order, custom inverse , chain PDE & NN together
+% HIG more generic, numerical inversion , joint physics & NN

+%In a way, the learning via physical gradients provide the tightest possible coupling of physics and NNs: the full non-linear process of the PDE model directly steers the optimization of the NN.

+%PG old: Naturally, this comes at a cost - invertible simulators are more difficult to build (and less common) than the first-order gradients from deep learning and adjoint optimizations.
+Nonetheless, if they're available, invertible simulators can speed up convergence, and yield models that have an inherently better performance.